By TONY SEED (Originally published in March, 2019 during the US “humanitarian aid” offensive against Venezuela )

 The Cuban initiative

 Take the offer of aid from Cuba.
-Cuba has the highest number of doctors per capita in the world.
+Cuba has the highest number of doctors per capita in the world and three times that of the US and Canada on a per capita basis.
+Cuba has 8.2 doctors per 1,00 people while the United States has 2.6 doctors per 1,000.
 At the time 12,000 young people from around the world, chiefly from Latin America and the Caribbean but also the United States, were studying medicine in Cuba completely free of charge.
 Some 20,000 Cuban doctors were assisting in dozens of developing nations.
 It has prioritized disaster relief as a matter of national policy and is an international model for disaster recovery.
 Its medical team is ready to be flown to wherever they are needed in the hurricane-devastated Caribbean.

 The physicians were equipped with two 25-kilogram first aid kits (55 pounds each) with medications and essential instruments.
 The 1,097-member team included 351 general doctors specialized in intensive care, 72 with more than one specialty and 66 who specialized in cardiology, pediatrics, surgery and gastroenterology.
 The members of the medical mission had an average of 10 years of professional experience and 32 years of age.
 In all, they would have been carrying 36 tons of medicine and equipment to do their humanitarian job in the most difficult of conditions.

-Fidel Castro, then president, said in a speech he made later that month: “Our country was closest to the area hit by the hurricane and was in the position to send over human and material aid in a matter of hours.
+In a speech he made later that month, Fidel Castro, then president of Cuba, said: “Our country was closest to the area hit by the hurricane and was in the position to send over human and material aid in a matter of hours.
 It was as if a big American cruise ship with thousands of passengers aboard were sinking in waters close to our coast.
 We could not remain indifferent.”

 Associated Press reported, “[Fidel] Castro said the first offer of Cuban doctors for hurricane relief efforts was made during a meeting with Cuban foreign ministry and US officials in Havana on Tuesday [i.e., August 30 at 12:45 p.m.], days before the extent of the hurricane’s catastrophic damage was known.
-At the time, US officials had asked Cuban authorities not to publicize their offer of aid, said Castro.” [] In contrast, although Canadians instantly responded, the Government of Canada did not send militarized aid until September 6th.
+At the time, US officials had asked Cuban authorities not to publicize their offer of aid, said Castro.”
+(Meanwhile, in contrast, although Canadians instantly responded, the Government of Canada did not send militarized aid until September 6th.)

 “Cuba is ready to help immediately, we offer concrete things, doctors at the scene of the tragedy, which is precisely what is currently missing,” he said.
 The proposal was part of “a real spirit of cooperation,” he stressed, and his government would cover all the costs of sending these doctors.